 Skip to Content

-How to be Sun Safe and Still Get Enough Vitamin D
+How to Practice Sun Safety and Still Get Enough Vitamin D

 Vitamin D is crucial for your health, and it’s one of the few things you can’t get from diet alone.
 Getting enough natural sunlight is the best way to help your body get the vitamin D it needs, but if you’re coating your body with sunscreen, you might be interfering with this important process.